wp-plugins/sexybookmarks/readme.txt

 * Google Buzz

-== Other Notes ==

-= Special Thanks & Credits =
+== Special Thanks & Credits ==
 The plugin wouldn't be half of what it is today if it weren't for people like you who take the time to help it grow!
 Whether it be by submitting bug reports, translations, or maybe even a little development help.

 Listed below are credits and thanks to some of you who have helped us out a great deal:

 = Translations =

-* Thanks to [Maitre Mo](http://maitremo.fr) for translating to French
+* Credit goes to [Maitre Mo](http://maitremo.fr) for translating to French
-* Thanks to [Yuri Gribov](http://wp-ru.ru) for translating to Russian
+* Credit goes to [Yuri Gribov](http://wp-ru.ru) for translating to Russian
-* Thanks to [Ghenciu Ciprian](http://www.osn.ro) for translating to Romanian
+* Credit goes to [Ghenciu Ciprian](http://www.osn.ro) for translating to Romanian
-* Thanks to [Carlo Veltri](http://chepelle.altervista.org/wordpress) for translating to Italian
+* Credit goes to [Carlo Veltri](http://chepelle.altervista.org/wordpress) for translating to Italian
-* Thanks to [Joojen](http://www.keege.com) for translating to Chinese
+* Credit goes to [Joojen](http://www.keege.com) for translating to Chinese
-* Thanks to [Javier Pimienta](http://cpcdisseny.net) for translating to Spanish
+* Credit goes to [Javier Pimienta](http://cpcdisseny.net) for translating to Spanish
-* Thanks to [Giovanni Zuccaro](http://www.giovannizuccaro.it) for updating the Italian translation
+* Credit goes to [Giovanni Zuccaro](http://www.giovannizuccaro.it) for updating the Italian translation
-* Thanks to [Ömer Taylan Tugut](http://www.tuguts.com) for translating to Turkish
+* Credit goes to [Ömer Taylan Tugut](http://www.tuguts.com) for translating to Turkish
-* Thanks to [Gunther Wegner](http://gwegner.de) for translating to German
+* Credit goes to [Gunther Wegner](http://gwegner.de) for translating to German
-* Thanks to [Mads Floe](http://hardwareblog.dk) for translating to Danish
+* Credit goes to [Mads Floe](http://hardwareblog.dk) for translating to Danish
-* Thanks to [Svend Olaf Olsen](http://www.mediaprod.no) for translating to Norwegian
+* Credit goes to [Svend Olaf Olsen](http://www.mediaprod.no) for translating to Norwegian
-* Thanks to [Martin van der Grond](www.gouwefoto.nl) for translating to Dutch
+* Credit goes to [Martin van der Grond](www.gouwefoto.nl) for translating to Dutch
-* Thanks to [Pseric Lin](http://www.freegroup.org) for translating into Traditional Chinese
-* Thanks to [Cadu Silva](http://www.winnext.com.br) for translating into Portugese

-= Credits =
+= Thanks =

-* Credit goes to [Saidmade Labs](http://labs.saidmade.com/ "Saidmade labs") for the original plugin core
+* Thanks to [Saidmade Labs](http://labs.saidmade.com/ "Saidmade labs") for the original plugin core
-* Credit goes to [Liam McKay](http://wefunction.com/2008/07/function-free-icon-set/ "Function Web Design Studio") for the original "Function Icon Set"
+* Thanks to [Liam McKay](http://wefunction.com/2008/07/function-free-icon-set/ "Function Web Design Studio") for the original "Function Icon Set"
-* Credit goes to [Kieran Smith](http://www.kieransmith.net/) for additional development help.
+* Thanks to [Kieran Smith](http://www.kieransmith.net/) for additional development help.
-* Credit goes to [Crey Design](http://creydesign.com) for the new background image.
+* Thanks to [Crey Design](http://creydesign.com) for the new background image.
-* Credit goes to [Yuri Gribov](http://wp-ru.ru) for help setting the plugin up for i18n support.
-* Credit goes to [Sascha Carlin](http://itst.net/) for the patch to make the plugin work with single instance of menu
+* Thanks to [Sascha Carlin](http://itst.net/) for the patch to make the plugin work with single instance of menu
-* Credit goes to [Artem Russakovskii](http://beerpla.net) for help with restricting location of scripts and styles
+* Thanks to [Artem Russakovskii](http://beerpla.net) for help with restricting location of scripts and styles
+* Thanks to [Gautam Gupta](http://gaut.am/) for countless bug patches as well as porting SB to bbPress!
-* Credit goes to [Konstantin Kovshenin](http://kovshenin.com/) for help with the bit.ly bug
+* Thanks to [Konstantin Kovshenin](http://kovshenin.com/) for help with the bit.ly bug
-* Credit goes to [Alison Barrett](http://alisothegeek.com/2009/10/fugue-sprite-css/) for the idea of making a fugue icon sprite
+* Thanks to [Alison Barrett](http://alisothegeek.com/2009/10/fugue-sprite-css/) for the idea of making a fugue icon sprite
-* Credit goes to [Kerem Erkan](http://keremerkan.net) for writing us a custom sprite generator feature from scratch
-* Credit goes to [Gautam Gupta](http://gaut.am) for previous development help
-* Credit goes to [Josh Jones](http://joshjones.me) for continued development help

 == Screenshots ==